suchov/manager-path/ei.md

 #### Use practice and feedback from others to strengthen specific EI skills.

 Example: An executive learned from others that she lacked empathy, especially the ability to listen.
-She wanted to fix the problem, so she asked a coach ot tell her when she exhibited poor listening skills.
+She wanted to fix the problem, so she asked a coach to tell her when she exhibited poor listening skills.
 She then role-played incidents to practice giving better responses; for example, not interrupting.
 She also began observing executives skilled at listening - and imitated their behaviour.